hitoshikumagai/Data-wrangling/Assesing_data.md

 ### Lesson12.
 Data Quality Dimensions1
 Data quality dimensions help guide your thought process while assessing and also cleaning.
 The four main data quality dimensions are:
 <details>
-   - Completeness: do we have all of the records that we should?
+   - **Completeness**: do we have all of the records that we should?
 Do we have missing records or not?
 Are there specific rows, columns, or cells missing?
-   - Validity: we have the records, but they're not valid, i.e., they don't conform to a defined schema.
+   - **Validity**: we have the records, but they're not valid, i.e., they don't conform to a defined schema.
    A schema is a defined set of rules for data.
 These rules can be real-world constraints (e.g. negative height is impossible) and table-specific constraints (e.g. unique key constraints in tables).
-   - Accuracy: inaccurate data is wrong data that is valid.
+   - **Accuracy**: inaccurate data is wrong data that is valid.
 It adheres to the defined schema, but it is still incorrect. <br>
-   - Example: a patient's weight that is 5 lbs too heavy because the scale was faulty.
+   Example: a patient's weight that is 5 lbs too heavy because the scale was faulty.
-   - Consistency: inconsistent data is both valid and accurate, but there are multiple correct ways of referring to the same thing. <br>
+   - **Consistency**: inconsistent data is both valid and accurate, but there are multiple correct ways of referring to the same thing. <br>
    Consistency, i.e., a standard format, in columns that represent the same data across tables and/or within tables is desired.
 </details>
 Regarding the other data quality research mentioned in the video, the additional dimensions are super specific cases of these four dimensions listed above.
 Example: currency, defined as follows: the degree to which data is current with the world that it models.
 Currency can measure how up-to-date data is.
 Currency is a specific case of accuracy data in the sense that out-of-date data is (usually) valid but wrong.
 In other words, our definition of accuracy can include currency.